toxinu/sofart/README.rst

 Performances are certainly ridiculous for ``multi``, see `BENCH <https://raw.github.com/Socketubs/Sofart/master/BENCH>`_.

-	Single(in-memory) is higlhy faster than ``multi`` cause it's mainly work in RAM and just down data when sync method is called.
+	Single(in-memory) is highly faster than ``multi`` cause it's mainly work in RAM and just down data when sync method is called.
 	In otherwise ``multi`` down data at each request.

 But you can have a pretty data control with ``sync`` method which down data in file when you call it.